-10. With increased restrictions, added to Covid cases in offices or schools forcing employees back into working from home, some are feeling isolated, demotivated, and unaware of their real contribution to the organization.
+10. With so many employees working from home or in a hybrid model, some are feeling isolated, demotivated, and unaware of their real contribution to the organization.
 When employees feel empowered and actively contributing to the mission and vision of the company, they are more likely to display discretionary effort.
-So, frequently ask employees what they want and what motivates them.
+So, frequently ask your employees what they want and what motivates them.
 Don’t rely on hearsay or assumption.
 What motivates one team member is often very different to another.
 It’s also still important for managers to encourage increased collaboration with other functions in order to share ideas, processes, and procedures, as well as promoting innovation and creating an engaging remote company culture.
 When strong leaders and managers hone their active listening and emotional intelligence skills and demonstrate that they value their employees’ input, performance levels increase.

 'As we're navigating our way around a new hybrid approach, your insights and support are incredibly useful thank you.
 The Coaching interventions are also having a major positive inpact on the function heads with visible behaviour change and them stepping up - which is rubbing off on their teams as well!'
 CEO

 If you would like to know more about this subject or to book any of the following, please contact me: